syncfusion-content/fileformat-docs/File-Formats/Presentation/ASP-NET-MVC.md

 throw new ArgumentNullException("Context");

-//Save the presentation to the client browser
+//Save the Presentation to the client browser

 this.m_source.Save(FileName, FormatType.Pptx, Response);